-We currently use Commercially Pure Grade 1 Titanium for ear wires, simple stud earrings, and ear nut earring backs.
-Commercially Pure Grade 1 Titanium is just that - pure, elemental Titanium.
+We currently use Commercially Pure Grade 1 and 2 Titanium for ear wires, most stud earrings, and ear nut earring backs.
+Commercially Pure Grade 1 and 2 Titanium are just that - pure, elemental Titanium.
 It is therefore Nickel Free.
 Like Niobium, it is very comfortable to wear.
 It is also very rare to have a Titanium allergy.

-Our Titanium post earrings with Titanium bezels are made from Grade 23 Titanium, made up of 90% Titanium, 6% Aluminum, and 4% Vanadium.
+Some Titanium post earrings are made from Grade 23 Titanium, made up of 90% Titanium, 6% Aluminum, and 4% Vanadium.
 This is the grade of Titanium commonly used surgically in the medical field for Titanium left in the body (for example joint replacements, surgical staples, bone fixation devices, and orthopedic pins, screws and cables).
 This Titanium is considered hypoallergenic and is nickel free.
 It is also very comfortable.

 Argentium Silver (or Argentium Sterling Silver) is used in our prong set post earrings and as bezel settings in some of our post earrings styles.
 Argentium Silver is 92.5% silver, 6.3% copper, and 1.2% germanium.
 It is tarnish free so it will shine for you without the need for periodic polishing.
 Argentium Silver is nickel free and is very comfortable.